 Lower-quality air leads to more dust and better humidity levels.
 Humidity in your home can lead to extra condensation.
 Excess moisture and condensation can increase the growth of mold and mildew which is bad for your health and home.
 A proper ventilation system keeps your humidity at an even level, taking you from a sticky home to a cool and comfortable home.

 Are you looking to ensure your HVAC system lives up to its intended lifespan?
-Contact O’Leary Plumbing & Heating, Inc to find out more about our HVAC Maintenance Program, schedule any repairs and replacements, or installations you may need.
+Contact O'Leary Plumbing, Heating & Electrical to find out more about our HVAC Maintenance Program, schedule any repairs and replacements, or installations you may need.